polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/accounts/account-balance-types.md

 However, these 80 DOT will become available for unlock at different times:

-1. First, you must remove the governance lock on 24 DOT after 7 days.
+1. First, you must remove the governance lock on 24 DOT after 7 days

-2. Next, you can unlock the 80 DOT from staking after 28 days.
+2. Next, you can unlock the 80 DOT from staking after 28 days

-3. Finally, after 224 days, you will be able to remove the second governance lock.
+3. Finally, after 224 days, you will be able to remove the second governance lock

 ![](/images/polkadot-protocol/protocol-components/accounts/locks-example-2.webp)